-Martha's Vineyard Savings Bank has actively supported teaching a "good savings habit" since the 1950's when a classroom teacher would collect student's money weekly at school, and bring their classrooms deposits to the Bank.
+Martha's Vineyard Bank has actively supported teaching a "good savings habit" since the 1950's when a classroom teacher would collect student's money weekly at school, and bring their classrooms deposits to the Bank.
 Since the 1990's the Bank has provided a School Bank Day at school for a more hands on approach first on the computer, and then on the internet.
 Here are strategies to help youth achieve financial capability.

 Parent Guide: Reading List for children